 Technologies, innovation, and disruption.
 What is new in the restless world of tech startups and who will create the next technological breakthrough to disrupt markets?
 We can’t say for sure how all tech startups will lay their cards on the table during the next year.
 But taking guesses is much more fun with Max Pavlyuk, Program Executive, Startup Stream at Perfectial.
 Top 10 promising startups found on a global tech scene gathered by Max wait for you in this byliner.

-Max compiled a list of 10 of the hottest global startups with a focus on advanced tech component within their core products.
-Moreover, these companies have tendency towards growing in next year(s) due to substantial funding received.
+Max compiled a list of 10 of the hottest global tech startups with a focus on advanced tech component within their core products.
+Moreover, these companies have a tendency to grow in next year(s) due to substantial funding received.
 Max shares his list of the best tech startups 2016 so just check it out below.

-“I’ve been looking around at companies and trends, trying to select companies that either can make a difference in the ocean of the technological mediocracy or such startups that have good chances to be huge because of the simply amazing idea behind that by the way had found support with the investors and their funds.”
+“I’ve been looking around at companies and trends, trying to select companies that either can make a difference in the ocean of the technological mediocracy or such tech startups that have good chances to become huge because of the simply amazing idea behind them.”

 – Max Pavlyuk

 Slack Technologies Inc., the corporate messaging startup, said it raised $200 million in its latest financing round.
 The new funds give the company a valuation of $3.8 billion.

 Slack is a team communication tool that provides real-time messaging, archiving and search capabilities.
 Slack offers private groups, direct messaging and persistent chat rooms organized by topic.
 All content is searchable from one search box.
 Slack integrates with many third-party services and supports community-built integrations.
 Slack provides apps for Mac, iOS, Android and Windows, a Web version, and an unofficial client for Linux.